 Loveless, jobless, possibly terminally ill, Frank has had enough of the downward spiral of America.
 With nothing left to lose, Frank takes his gun and offs the stupidest, cruelest, and most repellent members of society.
 He finds an unusual accomplice: 16-year-old Roxy, who shares his sense of rage and disenfranchisement.
 Written by

-When Roxi finds Frank's Motel room and she's inside the suit bag daring Frank to commit suicide, her hair band is falling down.
-But in the next cut it is already fixed, although her arms are inside the bag (so she couldn't fix it herself).
+When Roxy finds Frank's motel room and she's inside the suit bag daring Frank to commit suicide, her hair band is falling down, but in the next cut it is already fixed, although her arms are inside the bag (so she couldn't fix it herself).
 See more »

 Do you have it in you Fuller?
 How long has it been since you've actually had to shoot someone?
 Oh wait, you never have.
 I forgot, you never served in the military.
 You had your parents help you dodge the draft.
 Just like every other rich blowhard who makes a living off of American Xenophobes.
 Seems like you guys just exploited some tragedy to further your agenda.
 In fact, it seems like it's always been about protecting big oil companies right to keep boiling the whole world alive.
 Just because ...

 [...]
 See more »

 The character that tries to buy Roxy at the diner is listed as "The Pancake Eating Pedophile".
 See more »